yu000019/Drupal7-WET-Distro/profiles/webexp/modules/custom/wetkit_global/wetkit_metatag/README.txt

 OVERVIEW
 ==================

-A module that extends the MetaTag Module built by Acquia to support the standard Government of Canada Meta Tags.
+A module that extends the MetaTag Module built by Acquia to support the Web Experience Toolkit based metatags.

 COMPATIBILITY NOTES
 ==================